In holistically assessing an application, MOM also considers the following factors:

-From a policy perspective, a lower proposed salary positions him as competing for a well-qualified Singaporean professional’s position instead of complementing the Singapore workforce and this could then lower his chances of acquiring an EP.
+From a policy perspective, a lower proposed salary positions him as competing for a well-qualified Singaporean professional’s position instead of complementing the Singapore workforce and this could then lower his chances of acquiring a Singapore Employment Pass (EP).

 Therefore, in order to ensure that your professional employees are paid their worth and have a higher chance of securing their EPs, Rikvin recommends checking the market rate in Singapore for such a similar role before determining their salaries and proceeding with the EP application.
 Not only would this help global professionals position themselves more advantageously for better salaries that meet MOM’s current standards, it also overall increases the quality and standards and productivity of the Singapore labour force.

 Need help in applying Singapore EP application for your Employees?